How to authenticate your personal domain name

 For example, we introduced this: lancervotrebusiness.xyz in order to generate the three CNAMEs.

-Step #2: On your domain name account
+Step #2: In your domain name account

 Please add the CNAME records that were given to you to your platform.